Instruction-Following Pruning for Large Language Models: Conclusion

-This paper still has several limitations that need to be addressed in future work.
-First, we focus on exploring the potential of dynamically pruning LLMs based on contextual information.
-While this approach is well suited for models on consumer-facing devices such as laptops and phones, additional challenges remain for server-side serving when the input is a batch of user requests containing different tasks.
+This work also opens several promising directions for future exploration.
+First, we focus on dynamically pruning LLMs based on contextual information.
+While this approach is well suited for models on consumer-facing devices such as phones, additional challenges remain for server-side serving when the input is a batch of user requests containing different tasks.
 One possible solution is to cluster user requests so that requests within the same batch share similar activated sub-networks.
-Another possibility is learning to prune for a composition of multiple tasks.
-These are interesting questions for future work.

-Second, the current method relies on end-to-end optimization.
-While this allows for simple and scalable training, it may not fully utilize the training examples.
+Second, the current training method relies on end-to-end optimization, which may not fully utilize the training examples.
 The performance could be improved by adopting more advanced training strategies.
 For instance, using contrastive loss could encourage higher overlap rates among sub-networks for similar inputs, making the model more robust.